- To contribute towards a positive change in the world through expanding the knowledge of astronomy.

 Here you can find events around the world.
 For South Florida events, visit the “Activities” page.

-The General Assembly of United Nations declared 4 to 10 October World Space Week to celebrate each year at the international level the contributions of space science and technology to the betterment of the human condition.
-More than 3,700 events in 80 countries celebrated the benefits of space and excitement about space exploration in 2017.
+The General Assembly of United Nations declared 4 to 10 October World Space Week to celebrate each year at the international level, all contributions of space science and technology to the betterment of the human condition.
+More than 3,700 events in 80 countries celebrated the benefits of space and the excitement about space exploration in 2017.
 The 2018 theme is “Space Unites The World” and 2019 theme “The Moon: Gateway to the Stars.”

 International Observe the Moon Night is a worldwide celebration of lunar science and exploration held annually since 2010.
 One day each year, everyone on Earth is invited to observe and learn about the Moon together, and to celebrate the cultural and personal connections we all have with our nearest neighbor.
 The event occurs in September or October, when the Moon is around first quarter.
 A first quarter Moon is visible in the afternoon and evening, a convenient time for most hosts and participants.
 Furthermore, the best lunar observing is typically along the dusk/dawn terminator, where shadows are the longest, rather than at full Moon.
 There are currently 184 events and participants.